 In the English light-hearted drama Last Tango In Halifax, a relative who came from New Zealand to England had made a REALLY big effort to be at a wedding celebration, and therefore his very presence was amazing.

 In Louise Rennison’s Angus, Thongs and Full-Frontal Snogging (or Perfect Snogging, depending on which side of the Atlantic you’re on), the main character’s father is sent away to New Zealand to work, which is a plot device to keep him really far away.

 New Zealand sometimes even gets a mention in American fiction.
 Even in Breaking Bad!
 In this case, New Zealand is the stock country that ‘no one knows anything about’ and is the perfect place for Americans to go if they want a new start.
 Forget that in order for an American to enter New Zealand with intent to live you actually need a visa.
 (Works both ways!)

-Jane Margolis: Do you know what this is? [refers to a bag full of money] Jesse Pinkman: It’s a whole lot of cheddar.
+Jane Margolis: Do you know what this is? [refers to a bag full of money]from Breaking Bad, penultimate episode of season 2

 Jane Margolis: This is freedom.
 This is saying, “I can go anywhere I want.
 I can be anybody.”
 What do you want to be?
 Where do you want to go?
 South America?
 Europe?
 Australia?